Are you in the market for an inexpensive alternative housing?

 These are very unique homes with major energy efficiency bonuses.
 They also are offered in kits which makes for a much easier build.

 Also, the price is certainly worth mentioning.
 When researching for the different prices of this style home, I was amazed at how inexpensive the kits actually are in comparison to what the average person spends on a home.
-If interested in building your own geodesic dome figure out how here.

 14. Free Spirit Spheres